Choosing Quality Childcare

 The website is designed to help you and your family find several resources to make the best choice for your family.
 While no two childcare programs are the same, it may be helpful to identify what values, elements, and standards are important and relevant to you and your family regarding the care and education for your young children.
 Click on the following sections below to learn more information.

 In Nebraska, anyone who provides child care to four or more children from different families must be licensed as a child care provider.
 For a roster listing all Licensed Home, Child Care, and Preschool Programs in the State of Nebraska, please click here.

-Be sure to print out the checklist below and bring it with you as it can be a helpful guide when selecting what will work best for your children and your family.
+Be sure to print out the checklist below and bring it with you as it can be a helpful guide.

 What does good quality care look like?

 Good quality childcare is based in five sections.
 Click the links below learn more about what, how, and why each of these areas play an important role in the overall quality of a childcare program.

 How do I know my child is safe, healthy and learning?

 - You feel welcome as soon as you walk into a child care program.
 Providers assist your child with the transition of a new environment and new faces.